• Menu

 Source: commons.wikimedia.org

 The mass air flow sensor is between the intake manifold and the air filter.
 Its job is to measure the amount of air that gets into the engine, that is, the air-to-fuel ratio.
 If the MAF is malfunctioning, it will cause problems: the car may not start or, in this case, will stall acceleration.
-Usually, when the MAF malfunctions, the check engine light on the dashboard comes on.
-And this is because the MAF sensor is sending the wrong signals to the ECU.

 What To Do: The MAF sensor malfunctions for two reasons: it is damaged or dirty.
 Your mechanic will change the MAF sensor or clean it out.